Spotted Lanternfly (Lycorma delicatula)

 - Learn to recognize SLF at all life stages (eggs, nymphs and adults) and report all sightings to the Canadian Food Inspection Agency.
 Remember to SPOT IT, SNAP IT, CATCH IT and REPORT IT.

-- SPOT IT – In the spring and summer, be on the lookout for SLF nymphs and adults.
-In the fall and winter, look for SLF egg masses.
+- SPOT IT – In the spring and summer, be on the lookout for SLF nymphs.
+Adults could appear as early as mid-summer and may remain until late fall/early winter.
+Look for SLF egg masses year-round.

 - SNAP IT – Try to get clear photographs of the specimen(s).

-- CATCH IT – Scrape off egg masses into a plastic bag filled with hand sanitizer or rubbing alcohol and seal it.
-A plastic bag with egg masses can also be stored in the freezer if hand sanitizer or rubbing alcohol are not readily available.
-If you find an SLF nymph or adult, try to put it into a sealed container for specimen confirmation.
+- CATCH IT –Using a hard plastic card or something similar, scrape off egg masses into a plastic bag or container and seal it.
+If you find an SLF nymph or adult, try to put it into a sealed bag or container for specimen confirmation (one easy way to do this is to trap it in a plastic bottle: https://www.youtube.com/watch?v=zyggQJz46PE&t=1s.)
+Specimens can be stored in the freezer.
 SLF does not bite or sting.

 - REPORT IT – Submit precise location and habitat information and any photographs of SLF eggs, nymphs or adults to the Canadian Food Inspection Agency at Contact CFIA online – Canadian Food Inspection Agency (canada.ca).